Hedysarum hedysaroides aka Alpine French Honeysuckle

 Alpine French Honeysuckle, Sulla Alpina, Zulla Silvestre

-How to care for Alpine French Honeysuckle
+How difficult is it to take care of Alpine French Honeysuckle

 Caring for Alpine French Honeysuckle is a breeze, as it is highly adaptable and forgiving to minor neglect.